0x5c4r3/jekyll-theme-console/_docs/2024-1-1-Ansible.markdown

 # Ansible
 #### Commands
-_Ansible_ is an infrastructure configuration engine that enables IT personnel to dynamically and automatically configure IT infrastructure and computing resources through Python scripts.
+Ansible is an infrastructure configuration engine that enables IT personnel to dynamically and automatically configure IT infrastructure and computing resources through Python scripts.
-Config in <code>/etc/ansible/hosts</code>.
+Config in <div style="color:red">/etc/ansible/hosts</div>.
 The _ansibleadm_ user on the controller issues commands.
 From the command machine:
 &nbsp;